Hawaii Travel Guide: Planning a Trip to Hawaii? Start Here

 Waikiki Beach, Waimea Falls, Waimea Bay

-Ten years later for my second visit to O'ahu, my husband and I took our 2½-year-old and stayed on the North Shore at the Turtle Bay Resort, which is now a Ritz-Carlton property.
+Ten years later on my second visit to O'ahu, my husband and I took our 2½-year-old and stayed on the North Shore at the Turtle Bay Resort, which is now a Ritz-Carlton property.
 Normally, I would say visit more than one island or location, but when you’re traveling with a baby or toddler, it’s easiest to stay put!
 We explored the North Shore, including a luau at the Polynesian Cultural Center.
 We drove down toward Waikiki, stopping at Waimea Falls and Diamond Head where Brady rode piggyback up the trail.
 But most of our vacation was spent entertaining a toddler, and all he really cared about was the beach, pool, and playgrounds.

 Most of my clients want to experience Pearl Harbor but prefer to spend most of their vacation on one of the other Hawaiian islands because of the busyness and city feel of Honolulu.
 I suggest two ways of doing Pearl Harbor:

-1. On the day clients are heading home - If clients are visiting Maui, for example, they fly to O'ahu early morning on their departure day.
+On the day clients are heading home - If clients are visiting Maui, for example, they fly to O'ahu early morning on their departure day.
 They spend the day seeing Pearl Harbor and checking out Waikiki.
 Then they fly home that night from O'ahu.

-2. Spend three days on O'ahu - In those three days, you can do Pearl Harbor, experience Waikiki, and tour the island.
+Spend three days on O'ahu - In those three days, you can do Pearl Harbor, experience Waikiki, and tour the island.
 If clients choose not to overnight on O'ahu, then I have them fly from whatever island they're visiting to O'ahu early morning of their departure day.

 Ko'Olina Coast, Pearl Harbor, Hanauma Bay